Beethoven, Cristofori & The Piano’s First Century

 In the hit series Sight & Sound, conductor and music historian Leon Botstein explores the parallels between orchestral music and the visual arts.
 A discussion is accompanied by on-screen artworks and musical excerpts performed by The Orchestra Now, followed by a full performance and audience Q&A.

-Cristofori’s 1720 Grand Piano is on view at The Metropolitan Museum of Art in the Musical Instruments collection.
+Cristofori’s Grand Piano is on view at The Met Fifth Avenue in the Musical Instruments collection.